run-house/runhouse/docs/overview/clusters.rst

 On-Demand Clusters
 ~~~~~~~~~~~~~~~~~~
-Runhouse can spin up and down boxes for you as needed using SkyPilot.
+Runhouse can spin up and down boxes for you as needed using `SkyPilot <https://github.com/skypilot-org/skypilot/>`_.
 When you define a SkyPilot "cluster,"
 you're primarily defining the configuration for us to spin up the compute resources on-demand.
 When someone then calls a send or similar, we'll spin the box back up for you.
 You can also create these through the
 cluster factory constructor: